Learning MMSE Filters for OFDM Channel Estimation: Attention Transformer Gains at Linear Inference: Rank-Adaptive A-MMSE

 where the last inequality holds if $r \le \min\{NM,L\}$.
 As a result, the rank of $\mathbf{W}_{\text{RA-A-MMSE}} $ is bounded by $r$, allowing the effective filter rank to be adaptively controlled via the dimensions of \(\mathbf{U}_r\) and \(\mathbf{V}_r\).
 This enables the RA-A-MMSE to flexibly adapt to available system resources.

-Compared to the A-MMSE, the computational cost reduction of the RA-A-MMSE can be quantified by the ratio
+Compared to the A-MMSE, the computational cost reduction of the RA-A-MMSE can be quantified by the ratio:

-Considering an OFDM channel comprising $6$ RBs (minimum bandwidth assignment), i.e., \(N=72\), \(M=14\), and \(L=36\ \text{or}\ 72\), the RA-A-MMSE with $r = 12$ has the reduced computational cost by approximately $35\%$ and $18\%$ for $L=36$ and $L=72$, respectively.
+Considering an OFDM channel comprising $6$ RBs (minimum bandwidth assignment), i.e., \(N=72\), \(M=14\), the RA-A-MMSE with $r = 12$ reduces the computational cost to approximately $18\%$ of the full-rank A-MMSE for $L=72$.
 Moreover, since the RA module leverages learnable matrices \( \left(\mathbf{U}_r\ \text{and}\ \mathbf{V}_r \right)\) optimized during training, this substantial complexity reduction can be achieved with minimal channel estimation performance loss.
+In practice, the BS selects a single rank $r$ based on UE capability signaling, and deploys only the corresponding $(\mathbf{A}, \mathbf{B})$ pair -- approximately $r/L$ of the full-rank filter.
 We demonstrate this in the next section.

+\begin{remark} \normalfont The proposed A-MMSE exploits sparsity in two ways.
+First, the MHA mechanism induces soft-sparsity by assigning higher attention weights to dominant features, consistent with the separable low-rank covariance structure (\(\mathbf{R}_{\mathrm{full}} \approx \mathbf{R}_f \otimes \mathbf{R}_t\)) of wideband wireless channels.
+Second, RA-A-MMSE leverages the rank-deficient structure inherent in the ideal LMMSE filter, where all rows share a common whitening component and differ only by position-dependent correlation coefficients.
+By operating within this naturally low-dimensional subspace, RA-A-MMSE achieves substantial rank reduction with minimal degradation in estimation accuracy. \end{remark}